Kolathur, Salem

-Kolathur is a panchayat town in Mettur taluk of Salem district in the Indian state of Tamil Nadu.
+Kulathur is a panchayat town in Mettur taluk of Salem district in the Indian state of Tamil Nadu.
 It is one of the 31 panchayat towns in the district.
 Spread across an area of 9.45 km2, it had a population of 12,745 individuals as per the 2011 census.

 Geography and administration

-Kolathur is located in Mettur taluk of Salem district in the Indian state of Tamil Nadu.
+Kulathur is located in Mettur taluk of Salem district in the Indian state of Tamil Nadu.
 Spread across an area of 9.45 km2, it is located about 62 km from the district headquarters Salem, and 10 km from Mettur.
 It is one of the 31 panchayat towns in the district.

 The town panchayat is divided into 15 wards.
 It is headed by a chairperson, who is elected by the members, who are chosen through direct elections.
 The town forms part of the Mettur Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Dharmapuri Lok Sabha constituency that elects its member to the Parliament of India.